Modular affine Hecke category and regular unipotent centralizer: Preliminaries on reductive groups

 \subsection{Quotients of group schemes}

-Let $\K$ be an algebraically closed field.
 In our considerations below we will have to consider some quotients of affine $\K$-group schemes of finite type by closed subgroup schemes, without any reducedness assumptions.
 For the reader's convenience, in this subsection we briefly recall the properties of this construction that we will use.

-Let $\mathbf{H}$ be an affine $\K$-group scheme of finite type. \begin{itemize} \item For any subgroup scheme $\mathbf{H}' \subset \mathbf{H}$, the fppf-sheafification of the functor $R \mapsto \mathbf{H}(R)/\mathbf{H}'(R)$ is represented by a $\K$-scheme of finite type, denoted $\mathbf{H}/\mathbf{H}'$; see~\cite[III, \S3, Th\'eor\`eme~5.4]{dg}. \item We have $\dim(\mathbf{H}/\mathbf{H}')=\dim(\mathbf{H})-\dim(\mathbf{H}')$; see~\cite[III, \S 3, Remarque 5.5(a)]{dg}. \item If $\mathbf{H}'$ is smooth then the natural map $\mathbf{H} \to \mathbf{H}/\mathbf{H}'$ is smooth; see~\cite[III, \S 3, Corollaire~2.6]{dg}. \item If $\mathbf{H}$ is smooth, then the scheme $\mathbf{H}/\mathbf{H}'$ is smooth; see~\cite[III, \S 3, Proposition~2.7]{dg}. \item If $\mathbf{H}'$ is a normal subgroup, then the quotient $\mathbf{H}/\mathbf{H}'$ is an affine group scheme (of finite type); see~\cite[III, \S 3, Th\'eor\`eme~5.6]{dg}. \end{itemize}
+Let $H$ be an affine $\K$-group scheme of finite type. \begin{itemize} \item For any subgroup scheme $H' \subset H$, the fppf-sheafification of the functor $R \mapsto H(R)/H'(R)$ is represented by a $\K$-scheme of finite type, denoted $H/H'$; see~\cite[III, \S3, Th\'eor\`eme~5.4]{dg}. \item We have $\dim(H/H')=\dim(H)-\dim(H')$; see~\cite[III, \S 3, Remarque 5.5(a)]{dg}. \item If $H'$ is smooth then the natural map $H \to H/H'$ is smooth; see~\cite[III, \S 3, Corollaire~2.6]{dg}. \item If $H$ is smooth, then the scheme $H/H'$ is smooth; see~\cite[III, \S 3, Proposition~2.7]{dg}. \item If $H'$ is a normal subgroup, then the quotient $H/H'$ is an affine group scheme (of finite type); see~\cite[III, \S 3, Th\'eor\`eme~5.6]{dg}. \end{itemize}